-This Article is about the “OSPF Configuration In Packet Tracer”.
-I will Give you some basic overview about OSPF and then will provide the details of these configuration by practically configuring a lab.
-With the Basic overview of OSPF configuration you can learn, how to configuration OSPF on any cisco device this will provide you the basic steps for understanding OSPF configurations.
+This article is about the “OSPF Configuration In Packet Tracer”.
+I will give you a basic overview of OSPF and then will provide the details of these configurations by practically configuring a lab.
+With the Basic overview of OSPF configuration, you can learn, how to configure OSPF on any cisco device this will provide you the basic steps for understanding OSPF configurations.

 Related: Complete Cisco Router Configuration for beginners

 - Enable OSPF on Router by using command ospf PROCESS-ID